anthole95/anthole95/README.md

 ### Hi, I'm Anthony 👋

 Science enthusiast transitioning into the tech world.
-Combining a biology background with a current pursuit of a Applied Computer Science degree to carve a niche in the tech industry.
 With a foundation in biology and a passion for problem-solving, I'm embracing coding and technology as tools to explore new horizons.

 <!--